|

 Though conures are not known for their talking ability, Nanaday

-talking.
-Trying different tones with your voice will excite the
+starts talking.
+Trying different tones with your voice will

-conure and hopefully encourage talking.
-If the conure does not pick
+excite the conure and hopefully encourage talking.
+If the conure

-up your words, try moving on to a new word.
-Keep things exciting
+does not pick up your words, try moving on to a new word.
+Keep

 Diet:

-be fed only seeds or only pellets.
-It needs to have a combination
+only seeds or only pellets.
+It needs to have a combination of

-conures particularly enjoy fruits such as grapes or cubed apples.
+These conures particularly enjoy fruits such as grapes or cubed

+apples.
 Adding a daily dose of vegetables is important.
-Cutting broccoli
+Cutting

-into chunks or slicing tomatoes make tasty snacks.
-Be sure to
+broccoli into chunks or slicing tomatoes make tasty snacks.
+Be

-include leafy greens such as spinach, kale, romaine lettuce, or
+sure to include leafy greens such as spinach, kale, romaine

-dandelion leaves.
-They are very nutritious and important.
-Because
+lettuce, or dandelion leaves.
+They are very nutritious and

 Nanday Conures are omnivores, they need to be give sources of